privateprep/coding-space-website/src/pages/programs/summer-camps.md

     bgColor: "#9de2dd"
     image:
       image: /img/2024-field-trips.png
-      alt: Accessibility name
+      alt: 2024 Field Trip Schedule
     mediaPosition: right
     mdContent: >-
       ## **Tech Expeditions: See Innovation in Action!**

       At Camp Coding Space, our Tech Expeditions take learning beyond the classroom with inspiring visits to top tech companies and innovation hubs.
-Campers get an exclusive behind-the-scenes look at how cutting-edge technologies are created and meet professionals shaping the future of STEM.

-      Through these field trips, kids discover real-world applications of their skills, connect with industry leaders, and see how technology is used to solve global challenges—from sustainability to accessibility.
+Through these field trips, kids discover real-world applications of their skills, connect with professionals shaping the future of STEM, and see how technology is used to solve all sorts of challenges.

       It’s a chance to dream big, learn from the best, and see how their ideas can change the world!

+      Field trips take place on the second week of every two-week package.
 Our 2025 summer field trip schedule is expected to be released in May 2025!
-Field trips take place on the second week of every two-week package.
-  - type: textOnly
-    textAlign: center
-    bgColor: "#9de2dd"
-    textColor: "#264548"
-    mdContent: "![Field trips to Google, Etsy, GUMBO, and Hungryroot](/img/2024-field-trip-schedule.png)"
   - type: textAndImageBlock
     buttons:
       bgColor: "#ffffff"